sconover/quick-ci/README.txt

 You will want to invoke a key project ci command, e.g. run all tests.
 For example, from a cloned git repo of a bazel-based project:

-../raw-ci/worker/worker_ci_loop.sh ../raw-ci/google-cloud-functions/config.json -- 'git fetch origin && git checkout $GIT_SHA && bazel test //...'
+../raw-ci/worker/worker_ci_loop.sh ../raw-ci/google-cloud-functions/config.json -- 'git fetch origin && git checkout $GIT_SHA && time bazel test //...'

 This:
   - Invokes the worker ci loop script in the raw-ci repo you cloned on the build host (sibling to the bazel-based project)